javieraviles/node-typescript-koa-rest/README.md

 ### 1.6.0
  - CI migrated from Travis to Github actions
  - cron dependency -> register cron jobs
+ - Node app dockerized -> now is directly pushed as a docker image to Heroku from CI, not using any webhook
  - Added postman integration tests, executed from Github actions CI using Newman
  - Added locust load tests, executed from Github actions CI
- - PRs [47](https://github.com/javieraviles/node-typescript-koa-rest/pull/47), [48](https://github.com/javieraviles/node-typescript-koa-rest/pull/48) and [49](https://github.com/javieraviles/node-typescript-koa-rest/pull/49) are merged
+ - PRs merged: [47](https://github.com/javieraviles/node-typescript-koa-rest/pull/47), [48](https://github.com/javieraviles/node-typescript-koa-rest/pull/48) and [49](https://github.com/javieraviles/node-typescript-koa-rest/pull/49).
+Thanks to everybody!

 ### 1.5.0
  - koa-swagger-decorator -> generate [swagger docs](https://node-typescript-koa-rest.herokuapp.com/swagger-html) with decorators in the endpoints